telerik/blazor-docs/knowledge-base/catch-all-exceptions-globally.md

 ## Solution

-As of .NET 6, you can use [`ErrorBoundary` component](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/handle-errors?view=aspnetcore-6.0#error-boundaries) to catch exceptions.
+As of .NET 6, you can use the [`ErrorBoundary` component](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/handle-errors?view=aspnetcore-6.0#error-boundaries) to catch exceptions.

 To do so, wrap the existing content in an `ErrorBoundary` component.
 It will render error UI when an unhandled exception is thrown.
 The app continues to function normally, but the error boundary handles the exceptions in the affected component.